ome/omero-guide-scripts/docs/extended_description.rst

 Exclude empty values from import
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you utilise a .csv with empty values like
+If you utilise a .csv with empty Values like

 .. csv-table::
    :header: "name", "id", "manual analysis", "observation"